TypeCellOS/TypeCell/docs/interactive-introduction.md

 export let finalMessage =
   $.dryFoodRemaining >= 0 && $.wetFoodRemaining >= 0 ? (
     <p>
-      <strong>Great job, you fed all the neighborhood cats!</strong>
+      <strong>✅ Great job, you fed all the neighborhood cats!</strong>
     </p>
   ) : (
     <p>
       <strong>
-        Looks like we need more food!
+        ❌ Looks like we need more food!
 Some cats are still hungry...
       </strong>
     </p>
   );